 Custom logic can be used by creating an instruction to run at start-up and calling the

-.ex.setRegHost API and the desired hostname.
+.ex.setRegHost API with a custom hostname.

 The former is done using the